z-l-p/filmless-simple/docs/README.md

 - The film should run OK in the projector, but the many splices will jump, and ink will eventually be deposited in the projector gate.
 Be sure to clean the projector afterward!

+  **Troubleshooting**

+- **Processing Error: "ArrayIndexOutOfBoundsException .... "** means that your sound file is stereo.
+Try again with a mono file.
+- **The ink won't dry.** If the ink is pooling on the film surface, you're printing on the base side of the film.
+Turn it over to print on the emulsion side.